dipdup-io/dipdup/docs/getting-started/installation.md

 ## Host requirements

-A Linux environment with **Python 3.10** installed is required to use DipDup.
+A *Linux*/*MacOS* environment with *Python 3.10* installed is required to use DipDup.
+Other UNIX-like systems should work but are not supported officially.

 Minimum hardware requirements are 256 MB RAM, 1 CPU core, and some disk space for the database.
 RAM requirements increase with the number of indexes.

-### Non-Linux environments
+### Non-UNIX environments

-Other UNIX-like systems (macOS, FreeBSD, etc.) should work but are not supported officially.

 DipDup currently doesn't work in Windows environments due to incompatibilities in libraries it depends on.
 Please use WSL or Docker.

-We aim to improve cross-platform compatibility in future releases ([issue](https://github.com/dipdup-net/dipdup-py/pull/358)).
+We aim to improve cross-platform compatibility in future releases ([issue](https://github.com/dipdup-net/dipdup-py/issues?q=is%3Aopen+label%3A%22%F0%9F%9A%A2+ci%2Fcd%22+sort%3Aupdated-desc+)).

 > 💡 **SEE ALSO**
 >